kubernetes/community/contributors/design-proposals/admission_control_extension.md

 configuration, but may opt for alternate mechanisms.

-The initializer admission controller and the generic webhook admission controller should dynamically load config from a `ConfigMap` holding the following configuration schema:
+The initializer admission controller and the generic webhook admission controller should dynamically load config from a `ConfigMap` or a net new API object holding the following configuration schema:

 ```
 type AdmissionControlConfiguration struct {
+    TypeMeta // although this object could simply be serialized like ComponentConfig

     // ResourceInitializers is a list of resources and their default initializers
     ResourceInitializers []ResourceDefaultInitializer